 So, based on how much you plan on transferring and how long your promotional APR period may be, can you afford to make the necessary payment each month?

-If the answer is yes, open the card and, “Write down your plan to pay it off within the allotted time period and dedicate yourself to paying the amount every month,” Allec recommends.
+If the answer is yes, open the card and “write down your plan to pay it off within the allotted time period and dedicate yourself to paying the amount every month,” Allec said.
 “You have to focus on paying the debt off.”

 When You Should Not Make a Balance Transfer